How Mine . . . . . . . . . (0) Chapungu . . . . . . . . . (0) MUKUDZEI CHINGWERE SPORTS CORRESPONDENT

 IT was a point gained than two lost for Chapungu as they battled How Mine to a scoreless stalemate in a Castle Lager Premier Soccer League match played at Mandava Stadium yesterday.

-Chapungu’s point tally is now 34 and they RE on 10th spot, the same as Black Rhinos, who beat Shabanie Mine 1-0 at Rimuka Stadium yesterday, but on a better goal difference.
-Two other teams, Harare City and Triangle, are also on 34 points.
+Chapungu’s point tally is now 34.
+They are on 10th spot — the same as Black Rhinos who beat Shabanie Mine 1-0 at Rimuka yesterday — but on a better goal difference.
+Two other teams — Harare City and Triangle — are also on 34 points.

-After the match, Chapungu coach John Nyikadzino lauded his players for a job a well done.
+After the match, Chapungu coach John Nyikadzino lauded his players for a job well done.

 How Mine coach Luke Masomere conceded that a draw was a fair result.

 “It was really a balanced game and we both played well,” he said.